bcgov/platform-services-registry/docs/Project-Set-Resources.md

 The Platform Services Registry is used to create profiles for teams.
 Each profile is a collection of details that desribe a Project Set.
 At this time, Profiles are limited to OpenShift Project Sets.

-> **Note**: As of March 3rd, All resources are prefixed with `platform-services-controlled-` with the Exclusion of Quotas and the ArtifactoryServiceAccount which still has the name `default`.
+> **Note**: As of March 3rd, All resources name are prefixed with `platform-services-controlled-` with the Exclusion of Quotas and the ArtifactoryServiceAccount which still has the name `default`.
 This resource will be updated when the Archiobot (BCGov Artifactory Operator) can support renaming the ArtifactoryServiceAccount without disruptions to tenants.

 ## OpenShift Project Sets

 Each OpenShift Project Set comes with a license plate used to identify the Project and four environments (tools, dev, test,prod).
 THe license plate is combined with each environment to create four OpenShift Namespaces - `<licensePlate>-<environment>`.

 For Example: (license plate - `1a2b3c`)
+- **Namespaces:**
   - `1a2b3c-tools`
   - `1a2b3c-dev`
   - `1a2b3c-test`
   - `1a2b3c-prod`

 ### Labels